 If a concern is raised with us, we may investigate, and you could be removed from the Register if the concern is of a serious nature.

 More information about how we deal with concerns.

 Information for social work employers

-We are launching this Register in response to the public health emergency.
-Due to the urgency of the situation, we are registering social workers on the basis that nothing has changed to their status since leaving the Register.
+We opened this Register in response to the public health emergency.
+We are registering social workers on the basis that nothing has changed to their status since leaving the Register.

 It is your responsibility as the employer to to make sure that anyone you employ on the temporary register is safe to practise.

 Data on the temporary register of social workers

 New data about the number of social workers on the temporary register is now available.
 The information is updated at 8 am daily.